North American Indian education grants

-Full-time AmeriCorps members who complete their service earn a Segal AmeriCorps Education Award to pay for college, graduate school, or to pay back qualified student loans.
+Full-time AmeriCorps members who complete their service earn a Segal AmeriCorps Education Award.
+This award pays for college, graduate school, or pays back qualified student loans.
 Members who serve part-time receive a partial award.

 Some AmeriCorps members may also receive a modest living allowance during their term of service.

 In addition to military and veterans benefits, students may qualify for grants, loans and other types of financial assistance.

 No Worker Left Behind

 No Worker Left Behind is designed to transition workers into well-paying jobs by providing up to two years of free tuition at any community college, university or other approved training provider.